 When we locals look to get away from it all, many of us head to a garden property known as Dumbarton Oaks.
-This spring, I had the pleasure of taking a private tour of the estate.
-It was an opportune time, not only for appreciating the magnificent spring blooms that Dumbarton Oaks is famous for, but also because starting in July, the gardens will be temporarily closing for renovations.
+And this May, I had the pleasure of taking a private tour of the estate.
+It was an opportune time, not only for appreciating the spectacular flowers from behind the scenes, so to speak, but also for the magnificent spring weather .
 Continue reading →

 High on a hilltop in Orange, Virginia, there’s a garden property that will leave you speechless.
 Known as Mount Sharon, it occupies the second highest point in the county.
 The magnificent estate is seldom open to the public.
 So recently, when my garden club received an invitation to tour the gardens, I could hardly wait to go.
 Continue reading →